 Educators strive to make the room visually inviting and stimulating.
 Great care is taken in setting up displays and show casing the children’s work.
 A real focus on the environment is always reflected in natural displays that engage and interest children.

 Our outdoor environment is a lush green canopy of trees that shelter the children as they play in the outdoors.
 We have a gorgeous river course where children can float objects, build dams and paddle.
 Our large sand pit incorporates many opportunities for digging, driving, creating and making.
+Our gorgeous fairy garden is also popular with the children.
 We have a large climbing area with both fixed and highly stimulating moveable equipment that can be adjusted according to children’s needs.
 Our outdoor learning room allows opportunities for small group learning experiences with a focus on nature and also provides a dry option on a wet day.